stasSajin/stasSajin.github.io/resume/index.md

 ## Education
 * Certified Financial Analyst (CFA®) candidate.
-	* I cleared all three levels on the first attempt (see score ranges for [Level II](https://raw.githubusercontent.com/stasSajin/stasSajin.github.io/master/images/CFALVL3.PNG) and [Level III](https://raw.githubusercontent.com/stasSajin/stasSajin.github.io/master/images/CFAlvl2.PNG))
+	* I cleared all three levels on the first attempt (see score ranges for [Level II](https://raw.githubusercontent.com/stasSajin/stasSajin.github.io/master/images/CFAlvl2.PNG) and [Level III](https://raw.githubusercontent.com/stasSajin/stasSajin.github.io/master/images/CFALVL3.PNG))
-	* Passing the exams does not make me the Warren Buffet of investing, nontheless...
+	* Passing the exams does not make me the Warren Buffet of investing, nonetheless...
-	* I'm pursuing the the CFA® designation because it leverages the current best investment practices and because it shows a strong ethical commitment on my part to put the interests of the market, clients, and employers above my own interests
+	* I'm pursuing the the CFA® designation because it leverages the current best investment practices and because it shows, on my part, a strong ethical commitment to put the interests of the market, clients, and employers above my own interests

 * Udacity, Data Analyst Nanodegree (March, 2016)
 	* Covered data munging, machine learning, AB testing